fenago/software-dev-ecosystem/md/lab8_server.md

-# Lab: Set up a secure server configuration, including basic firewall rules
+## Lab: Set up a secure server configuration, including basic firewall rules

-## Introduction
 In this lab, you will learn how to set up a secure server configuration on Microsoft Azure.
 You will create a virtual machine, apply a basic firewall configuration, and verify that your rules are working correctly.

 ---